The evidence supporting this protocol comes from the randomised phase III trials RTOG 0617 and RTOG 9410.rr

 Figure 1.
 Kaplan-Meier overall survival curves for radiation dose (A)

 RTOG 9410 by Curran et al. compared sequential with concurrent chemoradiation for stage III NSCLC.r 610 patients were randomised between two concurrent regimens and one sequential group.

-- Arm 2: concurrent – same chemotherapy and same radiotherapy dose fractionation as arm 1 but with radiotherapy commencing on day 1.
+- Arm 2: concurrent – same chemotherapy and same radiation therapy dose fractionation as arm 1 but with radiation therapy commencing on day 1.

 Figure 2: Five year survival results